 First things first: boots.
 Do.
 Not.
 Scrimp.
 This cannot be emphasised enough.
 Your boots are your best friend on the trail and you need to spend some time picking them out.
 Get help at your local outdoor store and test out as many pairs as it takes to find a comfortable fit.

 Don’t ignore the faux mountain slopes in the store, either – have a walk up and down them, jump, wiggle your toes.
 The most common mistake is thinking boots will stretch out – but a size too small is the surest way to a black toenail.
 Buy bigger if in doubt.
 And pick up spare laces too.
 If yours snap on the trail these will be worth their weight in Gore-Tex.

 Sounds simple, but taking a “shortcut” is how most people end up lost.
 It may look quicker to “cut a corner”, but that corner could be hiding a swamp, thick jungle, a steep slope, anything.

 Follow the signs, stick to marked routes and accept that the person who marked out the trail probably does know best.

 Concerned about being alone out there?
 If you’re at all unsure about where you’re going, or whether you can hack it, join a group.
-Numerous operators (Macs Adventure, Headwater, Ramblers) offer guided group walks around the UK, Europe, the USA and further afield – and there is, after all, safety in numbers.
+Numerous operators (Macs Adventure, Headwater, Ramblers) offer guided group walks around the UK, Europe Dropdown content, the USA Dropdown content and further afield – and there is, after all, safety in numbers.
 Many also offer self-guided walking holidays, with all route notes provided.